 NOTE: n is the name of the drive

-If all else fails, you can always make use of third-party softwares to fix this error.
-We highly recommend AOMEI Partition Assistant.
-It’s a powerful program that you can download for free.
+If all else fails, you can always make use of third-party software to fix this error such as AOMEI Partition Assistant.
+It's a powerful program that you can download for free.

 If you've decided to use this software to resolve your problem, here is a step-by-step guide on how to use it.

-Other third-party partition softwares you can use are Paragon, Macrorit, and GParted.
-These softwares are similar to AOMEI.
+Other third-party partition software you can use are Paragon, Macrorit, and GParted.
+These software are similar to AOMEI.
 Just go to their website and follow the instructions for installation.